ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ## Get {{ model }} configuration

-All {{ model }} configurations are available from the [ACCESS-OM2 configs] repository.
+All {{ model }} configurations are available from the [ACCESS-OM2 configs] GitHub repository.
 ACCESS-NRI has adapted model configurations from those originally developed by [COSIMA].

 There are global configurations for three resolutions: 1°, 0.25°, 0.1°.
 For each resolution there are two options of atmospheric forcing: Repeat Year (RYF) and Interannual (IAF).
 Each configuration also has a biogeochemical (BGC) configuration if this is required.
 Note the BGC experiments are slower and so consume more resources, both compute time and generally also disk space.

-Each configuration is stored as a separate specially named branch in the [ACCESS-OM2 configs] repo.
+Each configuration is stored as a separate specially named branch in the [ACCESS-OM2 configs] GitHub repository.
 They are organised like this for administrative convenience: they are easier to manage and keep grouped for testing.
 Anyone using a configuration is advised to just clone a single branch and not attempt to keep this structure.

 The first step is to decide which configuration is required from the twelve available.
-For example, if the 1° horizontal resolution configuration with repeat-year JRA55 forcing (without bgc) is the required configuration then [`release-1deg_jra55_ryf`](https://github.com/ACCESS-NRI/access-om2-configs/tree/release-1deg_jra55_ryf) branch is the correct configuration.
+For example, if the 1° horizontal resolution configuration with repeat-year JRA55 forcing (without bgc) is the required configuration then the [`release-1deg_jra55_ryf`](https://github.com/ACCESS-NRI/access-om2-configs/tree/release-1deg_jra55_ryf) branch is the correct configuration.

 The next step is to clone this branch to a location on _Gadi_:

     payu clone -b expt -B release-1deg_jra55_ryf https://github.com/COSIMA/1deg_jra55_ryf.git 1deg_jra55_ryf

 !!! note
     These instructions use `payu clone` to clone the `release-1deg_jra55_ryf` branch to a new experiment branch `expt` in a directory named `1deg_jra55_ryf` as an example.
 See the [`payu` tutorial](https://forum.access-hive.org.au/t/access-om2-payu-tutorial/1750#select-experiment-12) for more information.

 <terminal-window>